Sexual offences, sexual assaults and sex crimes

 Learn more about consent and sexual activity.

 Sexual exposure of genitalia is the deliberate exposure of private body parts in public.
-It is sometimes known as flashing or indecent exposure.
+It is sometimes known as flashing.

-Deliberate public exposure and masturbation is a crime.
-Accidental exposure does not constitute a criminal offense.
+Deliberate public exposure and masturbation in public is a crime.
+Accidental exposure does not constitute a criminal offence.

 Where sexual exposure laws apply